 We live in Florida and it can get really hot in the summertime!
 On hot days, we like to start the day with time in the pool.
 Sometimes, we just aren’t ready to go inside.

-Check out my Summer Homeschool Day in the Life video to discover which games and activities I’ve purchased for our pool school days.
+If you want to see pool schooling in action check out my Summer Homeschool Day in the Life video to discover how we incorporate the pool school games and activities into our school days.
 Plus, get tips on how to keep learning going while you cool off and chill out in the pool this summer.